 - UNODC on human trafficking and migrant smuggling provides information on projects and programs against trafficking and full text documents and reports.

-- UNODC Human Trafficking Case Law Database provides access to information on victims' and perpetrators' nationalities, trafficking routes, verdicts and other documents related to prosecuted cases from across the world.
-The database aims to assist judges, prosecutors, policy-makers, media researchers and other interested parties by making available details of real cases with examples of how the respective national laws in place can be used to prosecute human trafficking.
+- Case Law Database information on victims' and perpetrators' nationalities, trafficking routes, verdicts and other documents related to prosecuted cases from across the world.
+Access to details of real cases with examples of how the respective national laws in place can be used to prosecute human trafficking.

 - Trafficking of Women.
 The UN web portal on women's rights WomenWatch contains information on with links to relevant entities and bodies with full text documents and reports.